Search

 Drinking kava does NOT cause liver damage.
 The World Health Organization (WHO) concluded this after conducting a comprehensive, unbiased review of every available study on kava they could find.
 You can read it online! #kava #sobercurious #nonalcoholicdrink #alcoholfree

 IV.
-The World Health Organization’s Clarification
+The World Health Organization’s clarification

 We’ve shared the full PDF to the World Health Organization paper on our site kavahana.com

-V. The Role of the Council for Responsible Nutrition (CRN) in Shaping Perceptions
+V. The role of the council for responsible nutrition (CRN) in shaping perceptions

 VI.
 Conclusion

 In synthesizing the available research, particularly the recent findings from the WHO, it becomes evident that the myths surrounding kava and its alleged hepatotoxic effects need urgent reevaluation.
 Modern perceptions, shaped by selective presentations and outdated reports, must be realigned with current, rigorous, and evidence-based conclusions.
-To unequivocally address the central concern: there is no scientific evidence to suggest that kava causes liver damage, and any such belief is, in fact, a myth.
+To unequivocally address the main concern, there is no scientific evidence to suggest that kava causes liver damage, and any such belief is, in fact, a myth.

 Sources: